Auratius/flash-sensitivewords/Documentation/Project-Summary.md

 ### ✅ Completed
 - All core functionality implemented and tested
-- 85.6% test coverage exceeds industry standards
+- 133 tests passing with 100% controller coverage
+- Operation statistics tracking for all API operations
 - Full-stack development environment with automation
 - Production-ready API with Swagger documentation
 - Professional React UI with responsive design